Ally MacLeod: Early years

 Alistair Reid MacLeod was born in the south side of Glasgow on 26 February 1931.
 His family lived in Clydebank for a while but the house was bombed during the Second World War.
 At length they settled in Mount Florida, near to Hampden Park and Cathkin Park.
-McLeod signed provisionally for Third Lanark when he was still a schoolboy.
+MacLeod signed provisionally for Third Lanark when he was still a schoolboy.
 He made swift dashes up the left wing.
 His distinctive running action earned him the nickname "Noddy".

 Playing career

 MacLeod started his playing career at Third Lanark as a provisional signing as a schoolboy in 1947.
 He made his first-team debut against Stirling Albion at Cathkin Park on 6 November 1949.

-Despite Stirling being victorious 4–2 MacLeod frequently joked that his was a debut with a difference—although he did not set the local heather on fire, someone else did!
-As the teams trooped off the field at the end of the match, Cathkin's grandstand was ablaze.
-The players had to run into the dressing room, grab their clothes and race out as four fire engines had arrived to tackle the fire.

 In 1953, MacLeod was in the Thirds side that trounced Alloa Athletic in the League Cup opener, 10–0.
 Sitting 8–0 up, MacLeod's teammates' main objective was to get him on the scoresheet.
 He had set up five goals but had missed several sitters himself.
 A left-foot rocket shot, and a simple tap in took Thirds' tally to 10.
 He joined the Royal Scots for National Service but was still able to turn out for the Thirds.

 MacLeod was reluctant to move to St Mirren in 1956, but having secured a guarantee that the reported £8,000 fee would tremendously help Third Lanark's survival, he moved on.
 He spent only six weeks at St Mirren before moving to English team Blackburn Rovers.